Edward Olivares Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Rays pitching staff ranks 11th in MLB.
+- The 8.8 strikeouts per nine innings put together by the Rays pitching staff ranks 13th in the league.

-- The Rays have the second-ranked team ERA across all MLB pitching staffs (3.56).
+- The Rays' 3.63 team ERA ranks second among all league pitching staffs.

-- Rays pitchers combine to surrender the seventh-fewest home runs in baseball (78 total, one per game).
+- Rays pitchers combine to rank 11th in baseball in home runs surrendered (81 total, one per game).

-- Chirinos (3-2 with a 2.72 ERA and 20 strikeouts in 43 2/3 innings pitched) makes the start for the Rays, his fourth of the season.
+- Glasnow gets the start for the Rays, his sixth of the season.
+He is 2-1 with a 4.97 ERA and 33 strikeouts in 25 1/3 innings pitched.

-- In his last appearance on Sunday, the righty threw 4 2/3 innings against the San Diego Padres, giving up three earned runs while surrendering six hits.
+- The righty last appeared on Tuesday against the Baltimore Orioles, when he went 4 1/3 innings, allowing six earned runs while giving up six hits.

-- The 29-year-old has amassed an ERA of 2.72, with 4.2 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .196 batting average against him.
+- The 29-year-old has amassed an ERA of 4.97, with 11.7 strikeouts per nine innings, in five games this season.
+Opponents have a .229 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.